lakhujanivijay/Bioinformatics-Problems-Rosalind/README.md

 ### About this repository

 This repository consists of specific bioinformatics problems solved by writing small scripts; majority of them in Python.
-The problems have been taken from open platforms like [ROSALIND] (http://rosalind.info/problems).
+The problems have been taken from open platforms like [Rosalind](http://rosalind.info/problems).
 Some of the scripts are solutions to my day-to-day challenges while working.